WIOA Title I-A & I-B Policy & Procedure Manual Ch. 8) Adult and Dislocated Worker Programs

 7WIOA Sec.
 188(a)(5); 20 CFR § 683.285(a)(5); TEGL 02-14, p.
 2. Career planners must keep expiration dates of work authorization documents in mind when scheduling services.
 If a participant's authorization to work in the U.S. will expire before the planned close date for a service, the participant should renew his or her work authorization before beginning the service.
 If that is not possible, services must be scheduled so that they can be completed before the work authorization expires.

-Eligibility determination means applying the information collected during program registration to the eligibility criteria to see if the individual is eligible for the program.
+DWD-DET defines eligibility determination as applying the information collected during program registration to the eligibility criteria to see if the individual is eligible for the program.

 Effective date: September 23, 2019

 The right of a person, group of people, business, unit of government, or similar entity to receive payments from the federal government if they meet the eligibility criteria set in law.
 Spending levels for entitlement programs are determined by those programs' eligibility criteria and benefit or payment rules rather than through the annual appropriations process.
 Entitlements constitute a binding obligation on the part of the federal government, and eligible recipients have legal recourse if the obligation is not fulfilled.

 Individuals eligible to work in the U.S. include (WIOA Sec.
 188(a)(5); 20 CR §683.285(5)):

 lawfully admitted permanent resident aliens, refugees and asylees (who are authorized to work in the U.S.